Random motion on finite rings, I: commutative rings: Definitions and summary of results

 We also obtain the the stationary distribution of $(\Xu n)_{n \in \mathbb{Z}_+}$ as a corollary.

 \begin{cor} Let $R$ be a finite ring.
 The stationary distribution $\pi(x)$ for $x \in R$ of the chain $(\Xu{n})_{n \in \mathbb{Z}_+}$ is given by

 \end{cor}

+The formula above can be thought of as a special case of a new formula for the stationary distribution of an arbitrary finite-state Markov chain~\cite{rhodes-schilling-2017}.

+Theorem~\ref{thm:stat-dist} and Corollary~\ref{cor:stat-dist} will be proved in Section~\ref{sec:stat-dist}.
 Computationally, Theorem~\ref{thm:stat-dist} can be used recursively by going upwards along the poset of principal ideals (see Section~\ref{sec:spectrum}).
 The lowest element of this poset is the set of units, and their stationary probability is given by Corollary~\ref{cor:stat-prob-units}.
-Theorem~\ref{thm:stat-dist} and Corollary~\ref{cor:stat-dist} will be proved in Section~\ref{sec:stat-dist}.
 Even for $(\Xu{n})_{n \in \mathbb{Z}_+}$, the stationary probabilities seem to be complicated for general rings.
-However, they become simpler for local rings (given in Corollary~\ref{cor:stat-dist-local-ring}) and are completely described for finite chain rings in Theorem~\ref{thm:stat-dist-finite-chain}.
+However, they become simpler for local rings (see Definition~\ref{def:local ring}) and are given in Corollary~\ref{cor:stat-dist-local-ring}.
+They are completely described for finite chain rings in Theorem~\ref{thm:stat-dist-finite-chain}.

 The mixing time for a Markov chain gives an estimate of the speed of convergence of the chain to its stationary distribution.
 See Section~\ref{sec:mixing-zpk} for the precise definitions.
-We study the mixing times for finite chain rings.
-For simplicity, we work out the details for the ring $\Z{p^k}$, where we prove the following result.
+Let $\epsilon < 1/2$ be a fixed positive constant.